 - Get to know the Fellowships & Grants Office and explore programs that are of interest to you.
 To learn more, or set up a meeting through Handshake.

 - Which classes have been the most intellectually stimulating for you and why?
 What does this mean for your future?

 - How do you think you've changed since coming to Whitman?
 How have you stayed the same?

-- If you studied abroad, how did your time outside of Whitman—both academically and socially—impact your future career plans or life goals?
+- If you studied away from campus, how did your time outside of Whitman—both academically and socially—impact your future career plans or life goals?

 - What helps you learn well and what is difficult for you to pick up?